mluukkai/webdevelopment-rails/week2.md

 Commit all your changes and push the code to Github.
 Deploy to the newest version to Heroku or Fly.io, as well.

-Mark that the exercises you have done at https://studies.cs.helsinki.fi/stats/courses/rails2022.
+Mark the exercises you have done at https://studies.cs.helsinki.fi/stats/courses/rails2022.